Skip to content

 THE LAPD DETECTIVE UNDER SUSPICION

+After John claims he found his wife, Sherri, dead on the floor, investigators turn to a polygraph to see if he’s telling the truth.
 After the interrogation, the results show John failed the polygraph, and investigators are convinced he did it.
 But with no concrete evidence, he’s set free.

+For over 20 years, it remains a cold case — no arrests, no answers.
+Nobody knows what really happened to Sherri.
 But after all this time, Sherri’s father becomes obsessed with discovering what happened to his daughter.
 As the last person to have spoken with her, he knows that their final conversation may hold the key to solving the case.
 According to Sherri's father, John's ex-girlfriend Stephanie, an LAPD detective, matches the description Sherri had given.
 Investigators are stunned because Stephanie is one of their own, but they decide to question her anyway.

 DISCOVERY OF THE CRIME SCENE AND EARLY DOUBTS